Is losing arm fat one of your top priorities?

 Here’s what it looks like:

-- Start the exercise by getting into a standard push-up position.
+- Start the exercise by getting into a kneeling push-up position.

 - Next, bring your hands close together (at least closer than shoulder-width apart).